GreptimeTeam/docs/docs/v0.5/en/user-guide/write-data/sql.md

 ## Update data

-You can update data by inserting new data with the same tag and time index as the existing data.
+You can update data by inserting data with the same tag and time index as the existing data.
 For example, first, we can insert a new row into the `monitor` table:

 ```sql